dassi/clonezilla-autobackup/README.md

 ### Prepare target computer

-#### clonezilla-autobackup.configuration file
+#### clonezilla-autobackup.conf configuration file
-clonezilla-autobackup.configuration file tells automatic Clonezilla what kind of backup needs to be performed.
+clonezilla-autobackup.conf configuration file tells automatic Clonezilla what kind of backup needs to be performed.
 It should be localed in the root folder on one of the drives of the target computer:

 		/clonezilla-autobackup.conf

 A sample backup file is below:

+    ```
+    # This is a comment, and is ignored
 		4c4c4544-0054-3610-804a-c7c04f444b33
 		7B0DFCE74B228860
 		-q2 -j2 -nogui -z1p -i 2000000 -p poweroff savedisk xps15dev_system
 		D2DE19FADE19D815
+    ```

 Let's review it line by line

 ##### Line 1 - hardware ID of the target machine: